-The First Year Experience Program helps students transition to college by offering classroom opportunities that maximize academic success, building positive relationships among faculty, staff and students; and providing campus-wide resources tailored to first-year students.
+The First Year Experience Program helps students transition to college by offering classroom opportunities to maximize academic success, build positive relationships, and provide information on campus-wide resources.

-The centerpiece of our First-Year Experience Program is LEC 100, our one-credit, first-year courses that focus on the skills students need for academic and career success.
+The centerpiece of our First-Year Experience Program is LEC 100, a one-credit, first-year course that focuess on the skills students need for academic and career success.
 LEC 100 not only helps students in their transition to college, but it also counts towards their associate degree.

-The Honors Program as an exciting and challenging addition to the undergraduate classroom experience.
+The Honors Program is an exciting and challenging addition to the undergraduate classroom experience.
 Honors courses are generally structured as special opportunities for qualified students within already existing classes.

 Study abroad programs are open to all students and community members.
 For a list of upcoming programs, application requirements, costs and other information you will need to participate, visit the UW Colleges Study Abroad website.